AlmogBaku/ninja-forms-1/CONTRIBUTING.md

 Because each commit and MR MUST reference an issue number, without exception.
 So the first step is to open an issue exception.
 Issues should include:

-* A descriptive a short title
+* A short but descriptive title
     * NOT Acceptable: "Form submission busted"
     * Acceptable: "JavaScript error on form submission with required checkbox group field"
 * A detailed description of the bug or feature.
 Including: